pumbaasdad/system-restore/roles/docker/README.md

 # Description

-This role configured `docker-compose` to run a number of services on the target machine.
+This role configures `docker-compose` to run a number of services on the target machine, but it does not actually run `docker-compose`.
 All containers will be configured to restart unless they are explicitly stopped.
 Multiple docker networks will be created in an attempt to isolate the blast radius should any container be compromised.

 ## Networks